Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

 This implies that the hole can safely be moved and braided in the following {\em caterpillar} manner.
-One first enlarges the hole (while keeping its `back-end' fixed providing the protection) so that it reaches its new position.
+One first enlarges the hole (while keeping its `back-end' fixed providing the protection) so that it reaches its new position (``the caterpillar stretches out the front part of its body to a new position").
 In terms of parity check measurements it means that from one time-step to the next one, one switches from measuring the small hole to the large hole parity checks.
 Due this extension errors will occur along the path over which the hole is moved and if error correction is noisy we should not act immediately to infer the new Pauli frame, but repeat the new check measurements to make this new frame more robust.
-Then as a last step, we shrink the hole to its new position and corroborate the new measurement record by repetition.
+Then as a last step, we shrink the hole to its new position and corroborate the new measurement record by repetition ("the caterpillar brings its rear-end next to its front-end again").
+In \cite{fowler:practical} Figs.~19-23 depict the enlargement of the hole and its subsequent shrinkage and its effect on the logical operators. \\

 Alternatively, one can move the hole by a sequence of small translations, so that the hole never becomes large.
 The speed at which the hole can then be safely moved is determined by the time it takes to establish a new Pauli frame (eliminate errors) after a small move.
-Details of hole moving schemes are discussed in e.g. \cite{fowler+:unisurf}. s
+Details of hole moving schemes are discussed in e.g. \cite{fowler+:unisurf, fowler:practical}.